CLSherrod/clsherrod.github.io/_pages/now.md

   overlay_filter: 0.1
   caption: "Art by [**Chr1stopher**](https://christopher.com)"
 ---
-Updated on Tuesday April 21st, 2025.
+Updated on Thursday May 15th, 2025.

 ## Currently Doing
 - I’m currently writing a book about my [electromagnetic hypersensitivity](/emrs).

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.
-- I operate a [web agency](/whodefinesyou) on referrals only since 1999.
+- I operate a [web agency](/whodefinesyou) (closed to new clients) since 1999.
 - I'm an artist known as [Chr1stopher](/chr1stopher)
 - Created some markdown projects for certain tracking I do in markdown text: [One Big Text File Markdown Journal](/obtf), [Home Manual Markdown](/home-manual), [Customer Relationship Management Markdown](/crm), and [Gardening Project Managment Markdown](/gardening).